 Instructions

-- Start by laying the yarn over your non-dominant fingers with the end facing your body.
+- Start by laying the yarn over your non-dominant fingers with the yarn tail facing your body.
+Since I am right-handed, I'm laying the yarn over my left middle and index finger.

 - Take the other end, referred to as the working yarn, and wrap it around your fingers, wrapping under the fingers towards your body and over your fingers away from your body.